Daily-Nerd/EnvSync/docs/audit.md

 # Git Audit - Secret Leak Timeline

-The **Secret Leak Timeline** is EnvSync's flagship feature for detecting and remediating secret leaks in git history.
+The **Secret Leak Timeline** is TripWire's flagship feature for detecting and remediating secret leaks in git history.
 It provides a complete forensic timeline showing exactly when, where, and by whom a secret was committed to git.

 ## Why This Matters